Listed on this page are our direct Bender

 and Herman Jakob Wittmeier born in Rettigheim and died in Russia as a

 German soldier during WW II.
-Ignaz Wittmeier is my Bender / Blaies
+Ignaz Wittmeier is my Bender / Fries /

 generation's 7th cousin, 1 generation removed.